envisioning/vocab/vocab/Misuse.md

 ---
 category: GOV
+generality:
+- 0.825
+- 0.81
+- 0.8
+- 0.785
+- 0.77
+- 0.755
+- 0.74
 slug: misuse
 summary: Application of AI technologies in ways that are unethical, illegal, or harmful to individuals or society.
 title: Misuse
 ---